-- 93.4 The policy framework must provide for the establishment of the Advisory Board which comprise representatives of the Departments of Trade, Industry and Competition, Labour and Employment, Tourism, South African Police Service, South African Revenue Service, Education, International Relations & Cooperation, Defence & Military Veterans and Director- General of the DHA57. - 93.5 The Board must also comprise representatives of organised labour, including four individuals on the grounds of expertise in administration, regulatory matters or immigration law, control, adjudication and enforcement, appointed by the Minister.
+- 112.4 The policy framework must provide for the establishment of the Advisory Board which comprise representatives of the Departments of Trade, Industry and Competition, Labour and Employment, Tourism, South African Police Service, South African Revenue Service, Education, International Relations & Cooperation, Defence & Military Veterans and Director- General of the DHA73. - 112.5 The Board must also comprise representatives of organised labour, including four individuals on the grounds of expertise in administration, regulatory matters or immigration law, control, adjudication and enforcement, appointed by the Minister. - 112.5 Given the over-arching services rendered by the DHA that cuts across many departments, the composition of the Immigration Board as proposed is the most appropriate step.
+Today the country is facing challenging immigration issues which cannot be resolved by the DHA alone.
+Already groups in support and against migration are being formed.
+In other areas, violent clashes between citizens and foreign nationals are occurring on daily basis74.